-- Making money - Although I’m not at this point yet, I’ve networked with many top influencers on Instagram who share that businesses reach out to them weekly.
+- Making money – Although I’m not at this point yet, I’ve networked with many top influencers on Instagram who share that businesses reach out to them weekly.
 They send products to review and keep.
 They also pay influencers for shout-outs and ads.
 This is why Instagram ads for real estate agents can still be worthwhile as part of your overall Instagram strategy.

 So before you get started with scaling your real estate Instagram game to the top, we should probably cover some best practices.

 First of all, create a business profile.
 This allows you the ability to add a link to your bio.
 Engagement and social proof are great but you need to remember to create a Call-To-Action that will also direct potential clients where you want them to go.
 This link could be to a lead generation landing page or your home search website.

 Next, it’s important that you choose a theme when you start posting images and videos to your page.
 A couple of themes I see often and look great on Instagram are:

 - Color Coordinated Theme

 Having a theme is important regardless of your style because it shows people that you are organized and gives them an idea of what to expect if they were to follow you.

 It’s also very important to follow a consistent posting schedule.
 I recommend 1-3 posts per day.
 That may seem like a lot but if you plan your content a week at a time and schedule your posts it becomes much more manageable.
 Facebook Creator Studio makes automated posting EASY, and it’s free!